ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 f528764d
 ```

-Username is exact with first entry of **passwd** file.
+Username is identical with first entry of **passwd** file.
 Password must be correct.
 Authenticating to sftp service with these credentials will grant us a permission to reading that **user.txt** file.

 Let's validate it.